jmrr/phd_thesis/Corrections/list_of_changes.md

  - [x] I have addressed this as part of #5, adding a paragraph in Section 1.5 reproduced here for convenience:

-    >Another assumption in this project was the use of one-dimensional
-    positional ground truth, instead of the customary 6D position (location and pose) that methods from the robotics (SLAM) community use.
+    >Another assumption in this project was the use of one-dimensional positional ground truth, instead of the customary 6D position (location and pose) that methods from the robotics (SLAM) community use.
 This simplification was intentional at this stage of the project, as the dataset comprises narrow spaces and contains restricted views (frontal, with low variability in the angle of acquisition).
+Moreover, the aim was to investigate a solution which is restricted by the ability to convey simple information to a user: how far are they along a planned route.
 This has proven to be sufficient for the testing of appearance-based algorithms, especially when a comparison against a state-of-the-art SLAM is also provided.
-However it still represents a limitation of the system that hinders the evaluation of more SLAM methods with the RSM dataset.
+At the same time, SLAM is arguably a poorer fit: it does not easily allow crowdsourcing of previous journeys, and comparisons to those journeys.
+Self-localisation based on a shared memory acquired from previous journeys (by other people), has already been shown feasible using non-visual data sources.
+Thus, the appearance based method allows crowdsourcing of shared journeys, a topic I address more fully in Chapter 4.

 7. Several figures are inaccurate or contain insufficient information in the caption